fdoblhammer/ML-creativecoding/session02/session02.md

     ```

     This creates the variable `detected_classes`.
 If results from the detector are coming in, we look for the fifth value of the detection box – which is the class number – and stores it to `detected_classes`

+    If you want to know how a for loop works check [this](https://www.w3schools.com/python/python_for_loops.asp) for reference.

 5. **Print if both classes are detected**